rukmanigopalan/adlsgen1togen2migrationsamples/README.md

 ### 3. Data Validation

-This step ensures that the incremental data is only migrated from Gen1 to Gen2.To validate this ,below are the sequence of functions being called out :
+This step ensures that the incremental data is only migrated from Gen1 to Gen2.To validate this , below are the sequence of scripts being called out :

    *  **ConnectToAzure** : This script will connect to Azure using pre defined and saved subscription details and credentials .